DefectDojo/django-DefectDojo/docs/content/en/integrations/social-authentication.md

     {{< highlight python >}}
     DD_SOCIAL_AUTH_AZUREAD_TENANT_OAUTH2_GET_GROUPS=True
     {{< /highlight >}}
-In case groups are associated with products (e.g. via an automatic job or manually mapped), this allows to automatically limit the products a user can interact with.
+This will ensure the user is added to all the groups found in the Azure AD Token.
+Any missing groups will be created in DefectDojo (unless filtered).
+This group synchronization allows for product access via groups to limit the products a user can interact with.
+Do not activate `Emit groups as role claims` within the Azure AD "Token configuration".

 To prevent authorization creep, old Azure AD groups a user is not having anymore can be deleted with the following environment parameter: